 So, to be clear, a full-auto BCG will not make your gun fully automatic, so don't expect full auto fire with a simple M16-type BCG.
 Why, then, do we bother with full-auto bolt-carrier groups these days in civilian guns?

 Simple: they’re heavy.
 Heavy is good.
 Heavy is reliable.
-The full-auto bolt-carrier group has extra weight and more mass, which means it absorbs heat better, which in turn means it doesn’t wear down nearly as quickly.
+The full-auto bolt-carrier group has extra weight, usually about 1 oz more than a semi-auto BCG.

-When comparing shapes, you’ll immediately notice that the full-auto BCG is longer and heavier, and has an additional lug at the rear opposite the actual bolt face.
+When comparing shapes, you’ll immediately notice that the full-auto BCG has an additional lug at the rear opposite the actual bolt face.
 This is the part that engages with the full-auto-sear release in a select-fire firearm.